 This facilitates the balance of estrogen levels in the body.
 You can add boiled white beans to your salads and in different dishes.

 Sprouts as Alfalfa Sprouts, Clover Sprouts, and Mung Bean Sprouts.
 You can add Alfalfa Sprouts, and Mung Bean Sprouts to salads and soups.

-Black bean sprouts help in hair growth, colds, headaches, hemorrhaging in abortion, threatened abortion, difficult labor, irritability and fever.
+Bean sprouts help in hair growth, colds, headaches, hemorrhaging in abortion, threatened abortion, difficult labor, irritability and fever.

-Black beans help to improve fertility in women because they are good a source of phytoestrogens.
+It helps to improve fertility in women because they are good a source of phytoestrogens.
 They also supply enough protein, antioxidants, fiber, several vitamins, and minerals.

 Herbs such as Parsley, Dill, Fennel, aniseed, Sage, and Red Clover significantly boost the phytoestrogen content of a meal.

 Garlic is known for its antimicrobial and antiviral properties.
 Garlic can be added to the soups, salads, sautés, stir-fries, pasta, and stews for flavour and health benefits.

-The sweet yellow wood of the licorice root is a reverred medicinal herb in Ayurveda, in Chinese traditional system, and in the native European medicinal systems.
+The sweet yellow wood of the licorice root is a revered medicinal herb in Ayurveda, in Chinese traditional system, and in the native European medicinal systems.